ovaska/manual/en/getting-started/installation.md

 For the purposes of this guide, we'll assume you're running Apache.
 Before starting things up, make sure mod_rewrite is enabled, and the AllowOverride directive is set to 'All' on the necessary directories involved.
 Be sure to restart the server before checking things.

-Another quick thing to check is to make sure that magic quotes have been completely disabled in your PHP installation.
-If you're seeing an exception error message initially, you might have magic quotes enabled.
+##Another quick thing to check is to make sure that magic quotes have been completely disabled in your PHP installation.## If you're seeing an exception error message initially, you might have magic quotes enabled.
 For more information on disabling this feature, see the [PHP manual](http://www.php.net/manual/en/security.magicquotes.disabling.php).

 While you're making PHP configuration changes, you might also consider having PHP display errors temporarily during development.
 Just change the relevant lines in your `php.ini`:

+_php.ini_
 {{{
 	error_reporting  =  E_ALL
 	display_errors   =  true